quiuquio/tvb-docs/UserGuide/UserGuide-UI_Connectivity.rst

    Preview for Connectivity Viewer 3D Edges

-The 3D semi-transparent surface arround the connectivity nodes, whether it is the cortical surface or the outer-skin, is used just for giving space guidance.
+The 3D semi-transparent surface around the connectivity nodes, whether it is the cortical surface or the outer-skin, is used just for giving space guidance.

 You can select an individual node and right-click on it to activate the incoming